Description of random level sets by polynomial chaos expansions: Introduction

-To compute the probability in the set~\eqref{randomLS} the whole probability distribution of the level-set function must be available at each time step, which motivates the stochastic Galerkin method.
-We start in Section~\ref{SectionGPC} from a hyperbolic form.
+To compute the probability in the set~\eqref{randomLS} the whole probability distribution of the level set function must be available at each time step, which motivates the stochastic Galerkin method.
+We start in Section~\ref{SectionGPC} from the hyperbolic form.
 Two stochastic Galerkin formulations are derived and analyzed in terms of hyperbolicity, namely in a \emph{conservative} and \emph{capacity} form.
-The main Theorem~\ref{TheoremHyp} ensures that the capacity form is always hyperbolic.
+The main theorem ensures that the capacity form is always hyperbolic.
 Section~\ref{SectionFV} presents a hyperbolicity preserving finite-volume discretization that converges to the derived capacity form.
-Finally in~Section~\ref{SectionComputeQuantile}, we use the relationship to the Hamilton-Jacobi equations to state the perturbed level set~\eqref{randomLS} in closed form.